mantidproject/mantid/docs/source/algorithms/CreatePeaksWorkspace-v1.rst

 .. testoutput:: ExEmptyTable

-    Created a PeaksWorkspace with 0 rows
+    Created a LeanElasticPeaksWorkspace with 0 rows

 **Example: With a few peaks in place**